-- 28.1 Where a senior nurse/midwife (Nurse 3 to Nurse 6) is not rostered to be in charge of a hospital ward, a higher duties allowance will be paid for the whole shift to a Nurse 2 who undertakes shift management responsibility for that ward for a period greater than five hours. - 28.2 The higher duties allowance will be: - (a) paid to reflect the partial management responsibilities undertaken by the Nurse 2; and - (b) paid at the salary rate of a Nurse 3 (level 3.1); and - (c) paid in conjunction with any appropriate shift penalties, which will be paid at the Nurse 3 salary rate.
+- 28.1 Where a senior nurse/midwife (Nurse 3 to Nurse 6) is not rostered to be in charge of a hospital ward, a higher duties allowance will be paid for the whole shift to a Nurse 2 who undertakes shift management responsibility for that ward for a period greater than 5 hours. - 28.2 The higher duties allowance will be: - (a) paid to reflect the partial management responsibilities undertaken by the Nurse 2; and - (b) paid at the salary rate of a Nurse 3 (level 3.1) (provisions of clause 27.4 applies); and - (c) paid in conjunction with any appropriate shift penalties, which will be paid at the Nurse 3 salary rate.